planetlabs/draino/README.md

 Cluster Autoscaler can be configured to delete nodes that are underutilised.
 Adding Draino to the mix enables autoremediation:

-1. The Node Problem Detector detects a permanent node issue and sets the corresponding node condition.
+1. The Node Problem Detector detects a permanent node problem and sets the corresponding node condition.
 2. Draino notices the node condition.
 It immediately cordons the node to prevent new pods being scheduled there, and schedules a drain of the node.